 It angers me.

-And he you know what if you look through all them emails that were released last summer, how they were saying that uh uh we are the family was a nuisance.
+If you look through all those emails that were released last summer, how they were saying that the family was a nuisance, certain people in the family weren't intelligent enough to have a conversation with.

-Uh they're talking about wiretap and the family.
+They're talking about wiretapping the family.

-The President and others have said these early timelines about things need to be done by a certain point.
+The president and others have said these early timelines about things need to be done by a certain point.

-And I think uh excessive expectations about how quickly things happen in the Democratic process.
+And I think had excessive expectations about how quickly things happen in the Democratic process.

-All right, of course, excessive expectations, and one does not know the complications, the artificial deadlines, the complexities of putting legislation together, and so on and so forth.
+And one does not know the complications, the artificial deadlines, the complexities of putting legislation together, and so on and so forth.

 News Roundup Information Overload Hour.